Wneq1/AC-Dimmer/README.md

 Short description of this project:

 The power module is designed to deliver a stable 5V due to the current drawn by the circuit.
 I decided to use a pre-made Hi-Link power module, but if there is no need to support the interface (display buttons), a transformerless power supply can be used.
 The type of regulation used in the project is phase regulation.
+The disadvantage of this type of control is radio-electric interference, which appears when working with high-power receivers.

 The measurement module consists of an optoelectronic component that is designed to detect the zero crossing of the input signal and then send information to the control module.